osg-htc/docs/docs/data/xrootd/install-standalone.md

 ### Configuring authentication and authorization

 XRootD offers several authentication options using security plugins to validate incoming credentials, such as bearer tokens, X.509 proxies, and VOMS proxies.
-Please follow the [XRootD authorization documentation](xrootd-authorization.md) for instructions on how to configure authorization, including validating credentials and mapping them to users if desired.
+Please follow the [XRootD authorization documentation](xrootd-authorization.md) for instructions on how to configure authentication and authorization, including validating credentials and mapping them to users if desired.

 ### Optional configuration